IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

   - #jobs *(for posting of job adverts for your company or employer)*
   - For charity efforts, ask in #admin first
 - Posting "affiliate links" *(where someone clicking the link can result in a reward)* in any channel
-- Posting links without comment.
+- Link dumping, or posting links unrelated to the conversation without comment.
 Discussion comes from differing view points.
 If you're posting a link, please comment on why you're posting it, or what you find interesting about it.
+Use common sense when posting links, and ask in #admin if you're unsure.
 - Posting URL shortened links, such as those from bit.ly, tinyurl, etc - as we cannot confirm that these links are safe.
 Please post the full expanded link instead
 - Posting or soliciting any members to contribute to or take part in any survey
 - Ignoring requests by admins or moderators to cooperate